By: Mark Nolan

-As a reputable Solo 401k provider, we offer a full-service Self-Directed Solo 401k plan at a fair price for investing in equities and alternative investments such as real estate, promissory notes, tax liens, private company shares, precious metals and tax deeds.
+As a reputable Solo 401k provider, we offer a full-service Self-Directed Solo 401k plan at a fair price for investing in equities and alternative investments such as real estate, cryptocurrency, promissory notes, tax liens, private company shares, precious metals and tax deeds.
 Our self-directed solo 401k also allows for solo 401k loans.

 Solo 401k Provider of IRS Approved Solo 401k Plan

 When selecting a solo 401k provider, it is important to confirm that the provider is providing an updated IRS-approved 401k plan.